CookedSeafood/magician-staff/README.md

 ## The Item

-An item where minecraft:custom_data.id is "magician_staff:magician_staff" is considered as an Magician staff.
+An item where minecraft:custom_data.id is "magician_staff:magician_staff" is considered as an magician staff.

 An example command that gives an magician staff to yourslef: